Salmon River girls hold off Potsdam for Section 10 hockey title

 “We didn’t feel any pressure because we were undefeated.
 We came in thinking this was just game 22 on our schedule and how we just wanted to keep playing the same way we’ve played all year,” she added.
 “Now we need to focus on what comes next.”

 What comes next for Salmon River is a second trip in three years to the NYSPHSAA championship tournament slated for next weekend at historic Herb Brooks Arena in Lake Placid.
 The Lady Shamrocks will put their 20-0-2 record on the line in the semifinal round against Section 3 champion Clinton on Friday at 6 p.m.
-In their only regular season nonleague encounter, they played to a 1-1 overtime draw on December 27 at Tom Cavanaugh Arena.
+In their only regular season nonleague encounter Clinton, the teams played to a 1-1 overtime draw on December 27 at Tom Cavanaugh Arena.

-The matchup for the other semifinal between yet-to-be determined champions from Section 7 and western New York is scheduled to face-off at 8:30 p.m.
+The matchup for the other state semifinal between Section 7 champion Plattsburgh, which edged Franklin Academy 2-1 on Monday at SUNY Plattsburgh, and defending state champion Williamsville of Section 6 is scheduled to face-off at 8:30 p.m. on Friday.
 The state final is slated for Saturday at 6 p.m.

 In the win over the Lady Sandstoners (15-7), Salmon River broke open a close game with three goals in just over five minutes in the middle period then withstood a pair of comebacks.